 - 1.1.
 This Memorandum of Understanding ('MOU') sets out the terms that will apply to the working relationship between the Department for Levelling Up, Housing and Communities ('DLUHC') and Insert Local Authority Name ('the Council') regarding the administration and delivery of the Local Authority Housing Fund ('LAHF'). - 1.2.
-This MOU will be for the period Q4 2022/23 and 2023/24.
+This MOU will be for the period Q1-Q4 2023/24.
 It will be reviewed and updated only where either of the signatories deem it necessary, in which case it will require joint agreement.
 Further detail on changing the MOU is set out in Paragraph 4.4. - 1.3.
-This MOU sets out both the universal fund wide conditions and expectations for appropriate spend of LAHF. - 1.4.
 This MOU is not intended to create legal or binding obligations.
 It describes the understanding between both parties for the use of funding specified in Section 3 of this agreement.